Alrighty then, let's get started.

-Since many people, myself included, are visual learners, I have included this really bad schematic I made up to help you out.
+Since many people, myself included, are visual learners, I have included a really bad schematic to help you out.

-Connecting with mine was originally done with the provided screws, which didn't give a very good connection, so I soldered them into place.
+The wire connections to the switches with mine was originally done with screws that came with the switches, but it didn't give a very good connection, so I soldered them into place.

 You can elect to do it either way, as they will both work.